Barrelwolf38087/SHSbot/README.md

 node . #When "Ready!" is logged, SHSbot is online!
 ```

-You may need Node.js & npm:
+If you don't have it, you will need Node.js & npm:

 ```bash
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -